Politics of the United Kingdom: Conservatives (Tories)

-The Conservatives were in government for eighteen years between 1979 and 1997, under the leadership of the first-ever female Prime Minister, Margaret Thatcher, and former Chancellor of the Exchequer John Major (1990–97).
+The Conservatives were in government for eighteen years between 1979 and 1997, under the leadership of the first-ever female prime minister, Margaret Thatcher, and former chancellor of the exchequer John Major (1990–97).
 Their landslide defeat at the 1997 general election saw the Conservative Party lose over half their seats gained in 1992, and saw the party re-align with public perceptions of them.
 The Conservatives lost all their seats in both Scotland and Wales, and was their worst defeat since 1906.

 In 2008, the Conservative Party formed a pact with the Ulster Unionist Party (UUP) to select joint candidates for European and House of Commons elections; this angered the DUP as by splitting the Unionist vote, republican parties will be elected in some areas.

 After thirteen years in opposition, the Conservatives returned to power as part of a coalition agreement with the Liberal Democrats in 2010, going on to form a majority government in 2015.
-David Cameron resigned as Prime Minister in July 2016, which resulted in the appointment of the country's second female Prime Minister, Theresa May.
-The Conservative Party is the only party in the history of the United Kingdom to have been governed by a female Prime Minister.
-In 2019, Boris Johnson was appointed Prime Minister after Theresa May stepped down during Brexit negotiations.
+David Cameron resigned as prime minister in July 2016, which resulted in the appointment of the country's second female prime minister, Theresa May.
+The Conservative Party is the only party in the history of the United Kingdom to have been governed by a female prime minister.
+In 2019, Boris Johnson was appointed prime minister after May stepped down during Brexit negotiations.
 At one point during 2019 his party had a parliamentary minority for a short period after he ejected a large number of party members, of which some were subsequently allowed to return for the 2019 General election.
-After the election the Tories returned with a majority government under Johnson.
+Following the election the Tories returned with a majority government under Johnson.

 Historically, the party has been the mainland party most pre-occupied by British unionism, as attested to by the party's full name, the Conservative and Unionist Party.
 This resulted in the merger between the Conservatives and Joseph Chamberlain's Liberal Unionist Party, composed of former Liberals who opposed Irish home rule.
 The unionist tendency is still in evidence today, manifesting sometimes as a scepticism or opposition to devolution, firm support for the continued existence of the United Kingdom in the face of movements advocating independence from the UK, and a historic link with the cultural unionism of Northern Ireland.